 Lizzie’s watercolours share a similar subject matter, but also include beautiful paintings of plants and flowers.
 She uses masking techniques to enable her to freely paint the background, sometimes on wet paper, which gives a lovely contrast to the much more controlled painting of her animal and bird subjects.
 Lizzie is always pushing herself to improve, and to try new techniques – most recently she has decided to leave more empty space in her pictures, to contrast with the colours and to give depth.
 Each picture has a new challenge, particularly with the screen prints as she considers how best to represent difficult aspects such as ripples on water.

 In addition to her watercolours and prints, Lizzie sells many of her images as greetings cards and notelets.
 You can visit Lizzie’s garden studio in Upper Basildon during Open Studios in May.
 Full details of her opening times will be in the Open Studios directory available widely from 3 April.
 Her work will also be on show in May in the café at John Lewis in Reading, along with that of several other Open Studio artists.

-The Open Studios directory of artists is now out with full details of all the artists exhibiting and their opening times.
+The Open Studios Directory of Artists is out now with full details of all the artists exhibiting and their opening times.
 You can get a free copy in public libraries, the Corn Exchange and other local venues and the artists themselves.
-Or you can visit the Open Studios website, www.open-studios.org.uk.
+Or you can download a copy of the Directory.

 For a PDF containing the Open Studios logos click here.